Founded in 2005, YouTube remains the biggest global video-sharing platform in 2022, raking in great numbers in 2021.

 Finding out all of this info on your own can be quite time-consuming, so we’ve put them all together on this go-to guide.

 How many YouTube channels are there?
+How many users does YouTube have?
 Now we’ll dig into the YouTube statistics to find the answer to that out along with a lot of other fascinating numbers.

 It seems like a huge amount, but it’s true— 1 billion hours of YouTube video is watched daily.
 Maybe it’s not such a small world after all!